OneSpan Sign for Salesforce

 - Select one or more files from your local directory, and click Open.

-To add two signers to your package:
+To add two recipients to your transaction:

 - From the drop-down menu in that row, select Contact.